If you’ve sold at a craft show before, you’ve probably noticed those “IT” booths.

-Maybe they’re all for someone with oily skin.
+Maybe they’re all for someone with dry skin.
 Or centered around a scent and targeted towards people who love florals, like lavender.
 Maybe the ingredients are the main focus and each one incorporates goats milk.
-Or perhaps they all use the same technique when being made, such as being cold pressed.
+Or perhaps they all use the same technique when being made, such as being cold processed.

 When the vendor starts making those 10 handmade products for a range of skin types, in different scents and is all over the place with ingredients and techniques, the message starts to get a little muddy.
 (If you sell soap, you may be interested in this article: COSMETIC LABEL LAWS FOR HANDMADE SOAP or if you knit or sew TEXTILE LABEL LAWS or if you package your handmade products PACKAGING LAWS.
 And yes, they apply to you, even if you only sell a few items at a craft show once a year:)

-If I walk past a booth and notice a bunch of products for oily skin, I’m stopping dead in my tracks and heading over.
+If I walk past a booth and notice a bunch of products for dry skin, I’m stopping dead in my tracks and heading over.

 This vendor is obviously an expert at what they do, understands my problems and has solutions to offer.

-If I walk past the same booth and they offer products for oily skin AND ones for dry skin, sensitive skin, normal skin, ageing skin, rosacea, eczema, etc. I would start to wonder if this vendor really knows how to treat my oily skin.
+If I walk past the same booth and they offer products for dry skin AND ones for oily skin, sensitive skin, normal skin, ageing skin, etc. I would start to wonder if this vendor really knows about dealing with dry skin.
 (Again: LABEL LAWS FOR HANDMADE SOAP if you’re interested:)